yildirimege/rollic-unity-sdk/README.md

 1. Clone this repository to your local machine.
 2. Open the project in a compatible version of Unity (e.g., `2022.3.21f1`).
 3. Open the scene at **`Assets/Sample/Scenes/SampleScene.unity`**.
-4. Enter Play Mode to use the interactive test harness, which allows you to send events and test offline functionality in real-time.
+4. Enter Play Mode to use the interactive test harness.